Research

 Signals in social conflicts: plasticity of behavioural response rules

 We use animal family life as a model social environment to explore how the expression of signals shapes individual decision rules and the resolution of conflicts.
-For example, at the intra-specific level, in gulls, we have found that parental decision rules can shift from flexible to fixed according to signals expressed by other family members (Morales et al. 2009 Proceedings B; pdf download).
-In the blue tit (Cyanistes caeruleus), we have observed that a signal (plumage colouration) expressed by the offspring modulates costly interactions with multiple family members (Morales & Velando 2018 Behav Ecol; pdf download).
-Also, across bird species, the presence of conspicuous feathers in the offspring is more common in lineages with larger families, that is, in those with a higher potential for intra-family conflict (Morales et al. 2019 Behav Ecol).
+For example, at the intra-specific level, in the blue tit (Cyanistes caeruleus), we have observed that a signal (ultraviolet plumage colouration) expressed by the offspring determines the position in the social network early in life (García-Antón et al. 2023 Anim Behav, pdf download), and modulates costly interactions with multiple family members (e.g. García-Campa et al. 2021 Behav Ecol, pdf download).
+In gulls, we have found that parental decision rules can shift from flexible to fixed according to signals expressed by other family members (Morales et al. 2009 Proceedings B, pdf download).
+Also, across bird species, the presence of conspicuous feathers in the offspring is more common in lineages with larger families, that is, in those with a higher potential for intra-family conflict (Morales et al. 2019 Behav Ecol, pdf download).

-The evolution of female ornamentation is among our favourite themes.
+The evolution of quality signals is among our favourite themes.
 We have experimentally demonstrated the long-standing idea that fecundity costs constrain the degree of ornamentation in females and explains sexual dimorphism (Morales, Velando & Torres Behav Ecol 2009; pdf download).

 Moreover, females can express ornaments that are unique to their sex.
 This is the case of egg colouration, which has been proposed to function as a signal of female quality to induce male investment in parental care.
 We have studied this interesting aspect of sexual selection in avian species with different life histories like seabirds and songbirds.